wet-boew/wet-boew-documentation/research/2018-7-checkbox-filtering.md

 * Remodel in a way that it's rely less on how the HTML is structured.
 * Expand to support filtering to be completed by radio button, button and select box.
 * Add support for "live" filtering, whitout requiring the user to push a button called "Apply"
+* Use data-attribute instead of class name
+* Let exclusive filters be defined by how the content was tagged and not how the controller is implemented.